Gary-Moore/developer-test/README.md

     - .NET Core 8 for the Web API.
     - Entity Framework Core (EF Core) for data access.
 An in-memory database is pre-configured in the project.
     - Follow RESTful API principles.
-    - Write unit tests for your controller and service classes.
+    - Write unit tests for your service classes.
     - Implement basic error handling (e.g., handling not found items, validation errors).
     - Use Dependency Injection (DI) to manage dependencies.
     - Adhere to SOLID principles.